pax3l/ovid_metamorphosis_research/README.md

 ### Contents

-• Data: Structured XML-TEI files encoding mentions of deities and their narrative roles (e.g., protagonist, secondary character, agent of metamorphosis).
+• Data : Structured XML-TEI files encoding mentions of deities and their narrative roles (e.g., protagonist, secondary character, agent of metamorphosis).

-• Scripts: Analytical scripts in Python and/or R for extracting, processing, and visualizing data.
+• Scripts : Analytical scripts in R for extracting, processing, and visualizing data.

-• Documentation: Detailed instructions and metadata for using the datasets and scripts.
+• Documentation : Detailed instructions and metadata for using the datasets and scripts.

 • Outputs: Results of the analysis, including visualizations and reports.